May 20, Saturday, Day 40, AICW 0! Norfolk, VA

 Then we came upon the lock and the traffic of boats all holding at idle until the 10am opening.
 We pulled into the left side of the lock behind the boat ahead of us, were helped to slip a bow and stern rope around cleats at the top of the wall, and held the ropes lightly as the water rose in the lock.
 Very smooth, and then we left in order, still in a row for a short while.

-A little later the view changed drastically as we approached Portsmouth, VA, the city across from Norwalk, a naval yard city.
-Industrial and largely focused on big ships, either maintaining them, unloading them and we saw boat scrapyards as well.
+A little later the view changed drastically as we approached Portsmouth, VA, the city across from Norfolk, a naval yard city.
+It was industrial and largely focused on big ships, either maintaining them, unloading them and we saw boat scrapyards as well.

 After docking at the Norfolk Waterside Marina, we were told how lucky we were to have live music playing on the wharf right next to the marina tonight!
 Hope they don’t play too late.
 (Getting old, much?)